erivera3/azure-network-protocols/README.md

 <ul>
   <li>NSGs function as cloud-level firewalls controlling inbound and outbound traffic</li>
-  <li>Blocking traffic at the network level does not stop packets from being sent—only from being received</li>
+  <li>Blocking traffic at the network level does not stop packets from being sent, only from being received</li>
   <li>Misconfigured rules can silently block communication without obvious errors</li>
   <li>Understanding traffic patterns helps identify abnormal or malicious activity</li>
 </ul>